 - Understand the true cost and quality: Rush orders typically use high-quality paper, but the final price includes the product, a rush fee, and often substantial overnight shipping costs, so always review the total at checkout.

-What Does “Next-Day Shipping” Really Mean for Business Cards?
+What Does “Next-Day Business Cards” Actually Mean?

 When you’re in a pinch, “next-day shipping” sounds like the perfect solution.
 You click a button, and a fresh stack of business cards magically appears on your desk the next morning, right?
 While it’s definitely fast, the term covers the entire process, not just the delivery truck’s travel time.
 Think of it as a partnership: if you meet a few key deadlines, the printing company ensures your cards arrive on the next business day.